tlondahl/Admission_grades/README.md

 - Once all the data was collected the script compiled all the data into one dataframe which then was saved as a csv file.

 ### Results
 I ran the code scraping 24 semesters back, i.e. 12 years of addmission data.
 The script worked and could easilly be adjusted to scrape any data, for any programs, from any University.
-The code can be found [here](https://github.com/tlondahl/Admission_grades/blob/main/scraper4.py) and the result looks as follows and can be found in this [csv file](https://github.com/tlondahl/Admission_grades/blob/main/admission_data.csv):
+The code can be found [here](https://github.com/tlondahl/Admission_grades/blob/main/scraper4.py) and the result looks as follows (since the column names are in Swedish I'll add a translation below) and can be found in this [csv file](https://github.com/tlondahl/Admission_grades/blob/main/admission_data.csv):

 |    | Termin   | Program/kurs   | Utbildningens namn      | Anm.kod   | Univ/högskola              |   Totalt antal sökande |   1:a handssökande |   Kvinnor 1:a hand |   Kvinnor totalt |   Män 1:a hand |   Män totalt |   25-34 1:a hand |   25-34 totalt |   <= 24 1:a hand |   <= 24 totalt |   >=35 1:a hand |   >=35 totalt |    BI |    BII |     HP |
 |---:|:---------|:---------------|:------------------------|:----------|:---------------------------|-----------------------:|-------------------:|-------------------:|-----------------:|---------------:|-------------:|-----------------:|---------------:|-----------------:|---------------:|----------------:|--------------:|------:|-------:|-------:|